That Happy Feeling

-"That Happy Feeling" is a pop music instrumental composed by Ghanaian musician Guy Warren in 1956 under the original title "An African's Prayer (Eyi Wala Dong)", and recorded as a single by Bert Kaempfert.
+"That Happy Feeling" is a popular music tune composed by Ghanaian musician Guy Warren in 1956 and released in 1957 with the original title "An African's Prayer (Eyi Wala Dong)" and African lyrics.
+It was later revised and recorded as an instrumental-only, orchestral single by Bert Kaempfert, and released in 1962 with the title That Happy Feeling.

 Background

 The track was recorded on March 16, 1962, and featured as the second cut on Kaempfert's album A Swingin' Safari.
 That song and the title track were among the first pop instrumentals to incorporate elements of South African music.
-It is also the title track of what is virtually the same album as the German A Swingin' Safari, issued under a different name in America.
+It is also the title track of what is virtually the same album as the German A Swingin' Safari, issued with a different name in America.

 Chart performance

-Although Kaempfert's recording of the tune only peaked at number 67 on the Billboard Hot 100 chart, when issued as a single in 1962, its upbeat style, flute/marimba melody line and trumpet/trombone arpeggios combined with a full string section, a brass section, hand claps, guitars, and chorus helped it to become a staple of beautiful music radio.
+Kaempfert's recording of the tune peaked at number 67 on the Billboard Hot 100 chart.

 Popular culture

 The tune also proved to be a natural choice for locally produced children's television programming, especially in the United States: